-If you’ve been offered a graduate place, it’s important you have a basic understanding of your pay and working conditions before you begin your program.
+If you’ve been offered a graduate place, it’s important you have a basic understanding of your graduate pay and working conditions.

 These are outlined in your workplace enterprise bargaining agreement (also called enterprise agreement or EBA), which is the most important document affecting your working life.